IBISWorld Platform

 Products and services covered in Film & Television Programme Production industry in Germany include Entertainment films and series, Advertising films and Animated and cartoon films and series.

-Companies covered in the Film & Television Programme Production industry in Germany include Bavaria Film GmbH, Constantin Film AG and Leonine Holding GmbH.
+Companies covered in the Film & Television Programme Production industry in Germany include Leonine Holding GmbH, Bavaria Film GmbH and Beta Film GmbH.

 The Performance chapter covers detailed analysis, datasets, detailed current performance, sources of volatility and an outlook with forecasts for the Film & Television Programme Production industry in Germany.